regenwatchdog/regenwatchdog.github.io/_posts/2021-08-26-august2021-news-roundup.md

 The [re-housing offer](https://www.havering.gov.uk/download/downloads/id/1851/local_lettings_plan.pdf) for tenants is not much better.
 There is no guarantee of a tenancy in one of the replacement social/affordable homes or a right to return.
 The only guarantee is two direct offers of a tenancy in a home on an estate elsewhere in the borough, albeit selected by the Council.

-The Waterloo road scheme is a good example of how the offer to residents on estates exempted by the Mayor from his ballot requirement, is inferior to those subjeted to ballots.
-It is difficult to believe that, had they been asked, residents of the Waterloo Road estate would have voted for demolition based on Havering's poor re-housing offer.
+The Waterloo road scheme is a good example of how the offer to residents on estates exempted by the Mayor from his ballot requirement, is inferior to those subject to ballots.
+It is difficult to believe that, had they been asked, residents of the Waterloo Road estate would have voted for demolition based on Havering's poor re-housing offer to residents.

-## Three more ballots approved - refurbishment option remains absent from ballot papers
+## More ballots approved - refurbishment option absent from ballot papers
 Three more estates have voted in favour of redevelopment versus ongoing managed disinvestment.
 These include the [Calverley Close estate](https://www.estatewatch.london/estates/bromley/calverleyclose/) in Lewisham, the [Barkantine estate](https://www.estatewatch.london/estates/towerhamlets/barkantine/) in Tower Hamlets and the [Wendling estate](https://www.estatewatch.london/estates/camden/wendlingestate/) in Camden.

 <img src="https://www.estatewatch.london/images/ballot_paper1.jpg" class="img-fluid rounded img-thumbnail">

 As usual, residents were given two stark alternatives; they could either vote for redevelopment with its incentives of secure tenancies for temporary tenants (which always make up a large proportion of estates earmarked for demolition) and homes with extra bedrooms for overoccupying secure tenants, or the choice of a continued ongoing, managed disinvestment and decline in the condition of their estates.
-The Wendling estate's [Landlord Offer](/images/wendlingoffer.pdf) ahead of the ballot makes it clear that if residents vote against demolition the Council has no immediate plans to resolve the estate's ongoing maintenance issues.
+The Wendling estate's [Landlord Offer](/images/wendlingoffer.pdf) ahead of the ballot makes it clear that if residents vote against demolition, the Council has no immediate plans to resolve the estate's ongoing maintenance issues.
 As has become [common practice](https://www.estatewatch.london/approved/ballotexemptions/) in estate regeneration ballots - refurbishment is not an option on the ballot paper.

 <img src="/images/wendlingnovote.png" class="img-fluid rounded img-thumbnail">

-Camden's pre-ballot information [booklets](/images/wendlingbooklet.pdf) go as far as saying that if residents voted against demolition, then it would be 2025 before the Council would 'consider' resuming cyclical maintenance works and that they would be _'considered against Camden's other priorities'_ at that time.
+Camden's pre-ballot information [booklets](/images/wendlingbooklet.pdf) go as far as saying that if residents voted against demolition, then it would be 2025 before the Council would even 'consider' resuming cyclical maintenance works and that they would be _'considered against Camden's other priorities'_ at that time.

 <figure class="figure">
 <img src="/images/wendlingbooklet.png" class="img-fluid rounded img-thumbnail">